How to succeed as the leader of a distributed team?

 Open the Door

 Good communication has always been essential to team leadership.
-But in a remote work setting, it’s of paramount importance.
+But in a remote or hybrid work setting, it’s of paramount importance.
 It’s vital to reach out to your team on a regular basis — especially if they’re accustomed to regularly interacting with you face-to-face.
-And at a time when you and your team are facing the challenges and distractions associated with working from home, the power of good communication practices becomes even more apparent.
+When you and your team are likely facing the challenges and distractions associated with working from home, the power of good communication practices becomes even more apparent.
 It can start by simply letting your team know that you’re there for them.

 An open-door policy is easily understood when you’re co-located in an office.
 But in the realm of remote work, your team doesn’t have the same visual cues.
 Don’t take it for granted that your team implicitly knows they’re welcome to reach out to you — be explicit about your willingness and availability to talk with them.
 Actively encourage them to touch base when they have concerns or are facing roadblocks.